auyer/Threading-flightSales-demonstration/README.md

 #The problem

-This system simulates sales of Air Plane Tickets.
+This system simulates sales of Airplane Tickets.
 In this simulation, there are:
 - 4 companies that fly the same route, with the same plane and the same amount of seats.
 - 2 Flight Agencies that sell the tickets to the clients
 - a certain amount of clients